PostgreSQL

 PostgreSQL schema definition

-As the database source the PostgreSQL data source can be marked as read_only
+As a database source, the PostgreSQL data source can be marked as read_only

 or self_defined